 A year after October 7, 2023, it is clear that despite the difficult year experienced by the entire Israeli economy, the high-tech sector has demonstrated resilience.
-The sector’s strength is expressed by the fact that it was the third largest global hub in terms of capital raised since the onset of the war.
+The sector’s strength is expressed by the fact that it was the fourth largest global hub in terms of capital raised since the onset of the war.
 At the same time, employment in the Israeli high-tech sector over the past two years has been characterized by stagnation and was similar to the growth rate of the general population.
 Looking forward, the jump in the technology stock indices on the US stock exchanges, together with expectations for a lowering of interest rates by the central banks in the US and Europe in 2025, may contribute to the continued recovery of the technology sector in the different global hubs.
 We therefore offer the following recommendations aimed at helping Israel maintain its global standing as a leading innovation hub:

 In this report, we have surveyed the Israeli high-tech sector based on a variety of metrics that reflect its state in terms of fundraising and employment.
 The Innovation Authority will continue to monitor these metrics on an ongoing basis.
 At the same time, it is also important to continue monitoring the composition of the sector’s employees in development and other jobs, and the number of employees that Israeli companies employ overseas.